dislovemartin/home/README.md

 - NVIDIA for TensorRT and NIM
 - Hugging Face for their model hub and transformers library
-- The PyTorch team for their excellent deep learning framework
+- The PyTorch team for their excellent deep learning framework # home